Dilipchauhan1998/HelpDesk/README.md

 # HelpDesk For JEE Aspirants

+	To design a website for helping JEE Aspirants

+# Requirements

+        HTML
+        CSS
+        Javascript
+        Bootstrap
+        jQuery
+        PHP
+        MySql